Updated: Oct 20

 It’s that time of year again; love it or loathe it, firework season is upon us!
 Social Media is awash with petitions to ban them, yet public displays have never been more popular.
 Whatever your stance, it's a fact that most dogs and wildlife in general will struggle with the noise.

-My Beagle Alfred absolutely loathes fireworks, they send him into a tailspin of stress which on occasion has triggered his Epilepsy and he's ended up seizing.
-Needless to say, I'm not a big fan either.
-So, here's my top tips for getting through the unpredictable and seemingly constant flurry of bangs, squeals, and whirs.
+My Beagle Alfred absolutely loathes fireworks, they send him into a tailspin of stress which on occasion has triggered his Epilepsy and he's ended up having a seizure.
+Needless to say, I'm not a big fan either so here's my top tips for getting through the unpredictable and seemingly constant flurry of bangs, squeals, and whirs.

 Walks and the outdoors